Spoonbread

 Spoonbread is a moist cornmeal-based dish prevalent in parts of the Southern United States.
 While the basic recipe involves the same core ingredients as cornbread – namely cornmeal, milk, butter, and eggs – the mode of preparation creates a final product with a soft, rather than crumbly, texture.
-As the name implies, the consistency is soft enough that it needs to be served and eaten with a spoon.
+Its name refers to the fact that its consistency is soft enough that it must be served and eaten with a spoon.

 Although named a "bread", spoonbread is closer in consistency and taste to many savory puddings, such as Yorkshire pudding.
 The basic recipe involves making a cornmeal mush from cornmeal and milk or water, which is then set aside to cool slightly.
 After that melted butter, beaten eggs, and any seasonings are stirred in, and the batter is poured into a buttered cast-iron skillet or baking dish and baked until set.
 There are two basic variations, depending on how the eggs are treated: if the eggs are beaten whole, it creates a denser version with a pudding-like texture; if the eggs are separated and the whites whipped to incorporate air, the spoonbread effectively becomes a cornmeal soufflé.